pagkly/Zed/Investopedia4/Form 4684 Casualties and Thefts.md

 # Form 4684: Casualties and Thefts Definition

 > ## Excerpt
-> Form 4684: Casualties and Thefts is an IRS form to report gains or losses from casualties and theft which may be deductible and reduce taxable income.
+> Form 4684: Casualties and Thefts is an IRS form to report gains or losses from casualties and theft which may be deductible and reduce [[Taxable Income|taxable income]].

 ---